tobias-barakaa/tobias-barakaa/README.md

 <body>
   <h1>Hello, I'm Tobias.</h1>
-  <p>I specialize in Full Stack Engineering, seamlessly blending Next.js, Python, and PostgreSQL.
+  <p>I specialize in Full Stack Engineering, seamlessly blending Next.js, Python(Django), and PostgreSQL.
 Here's what I do: I architect and develop robust web solutions, ensuring your company stays at the forefront of technology.
 With a focus on protecting your digital assets, I implement robust data encryption and best security practices.
 I am the guy who ensures your online presence is both cutting-edge and secure.</p>
 </body>

 <hr />